shakson1/dogoctl/README.md

 - Check your internet connection
 - Ensure you have sufficient API rate limits
 - Verify your token has read/write permissions

+### Kubernetes cluster access errors
+- Ensure your DigitalOcean account has access to Kubernetes clusters
+- Verify the cluster is running and accessible
+- Check that the kubeconfig can be retrieved from DigitalOcean

 ### Build errors
 Make sure all dependencies are installed: